emmastrand/EmmaStrand_Notebook/_posts/2025-07-16-KBay-Bleaching-Pairs-WGBS-Ploidy-SNP_analysis.md

 Checking for what unique values in the 7th column: `awk '!/^#/ {print $7}' HI_45.deduplicated.sorted.bam.vcf | sort | uniq` after unzipping that file.
 That is taking too long..
 Need to filter for high quality SNPs in between current script 3 and 4 since the vcf is the only file with this column...

 **8-25-2025 / 8-26-2025**: Re-running script #3 for filtering for high quality SNPs and then prepping script 4 re-run on the filtered vcfs.

+I then added more stringent filtering and combined script 3 and 4.